shawlab-moffitt/BATCH-FLEX-ShinyApp/ShinyDocker/README.md

 **3. Run the Docker Container**:

--   Once the Docker image is successfully built, you can run the image using Docker Desktop.
+-   Once the Docker image is successfully built, you can run the image using **Docker Desktop**.
 For instance, click 3838:3838 to display web page as following.

     ![](https://github.com/chingyaousf/Introduction-to-Building-Docker-for-BERLIN-Pipeline/blob/main/data/BATCH-FLEX-Shiny%20Docker%20Desktop%20images_01.png?raw=true)